-j) how, why and how often your organization initiates communication
+j) how, why and how often your organization initiates communication with applicants about their applications

 College Registration staff monitors the progress of applications and contacts applicants who are missing parts of the required documentation.
 During this contact, Registration staff estimates for the applicant when the initial review will be completed and an acknowledgement letter sent.
 When an application is referred to the Registration Committee for review, the referral notice letter includes the date upon which the Registration Committee review will take place and the date by which the applicant may make submissions.